-Event-based sampling (EBS) profiles all software on your computer based on the occurrence of processor events, such as cache misses and branch mispredictions.
-The VTune analyzer indicates where micro architectural events, specific to the Pentium 4, Pentium III and Pentium II processors, occur the most often.
-On Pentium III and Pentium II processors, the VTune analyzer can collect two different events at a time.
-The number of the events that the VTune analyzer can collect at once on the Pentium 4 processor depends on the events selected.
+Event-based sampling (EBS) can be used to provide detailed information on the behavior of the microprocessor as it executes software.
+Some of the events that can be used to trigger sampling include clockticks, cache misses, and branch mispredictions.
+The VTune analyzer indicates where micro architectural events, specific to the Pentium 4, Pentium M and Intel Xeon processors, occur the most often.
+On Pentium M processors, the VTune analyzer can collect two different events at a time.
+The number of the events that the VTune analyzer can collect at once on the Pentium 4 and Intel Xeon processor depends on the events selected.